scooterteam/bw-flasher/README.md

 ## Usage

-The flasher supports both **Brightway** and **Leqi** firmware types, with automatic detection!
+The flasher supports both **Brightway** and **LEQI** firmware types, with automatic detection!

 ### CLI

-The command-line interface automatically detects the firmware type (Brightway or Leqi).
+The command-line interface automatically detects the firmware type (Brightway or LEQI).

 ```bash
 # Using Poetry